USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

     * :math:`p_{i}` is the generalized cost of each vehicle in market class *i*
     * :math:`\gamma` represents how sensitive the model is to price.

-If the user retains the demo analysis method of determining responsive BEV shares (using a logit curve as described above), the parameters representing the speed of acceptance, :math:`\alpha_{i}`, and price responsiveness, :math:`\gamma`, are factors the user can modify within the sales share submodule within the Consumer Module.
+If the user retains the demo analysis method of determining responsive BEV shares (using a logit curve as described above), the parameters representing the speed of acceptance, :math:`\alpha_{i}`, and price responsiveness, :math:`\gamma`, are factors the user can modify in the sales share submodule inputs (see :any:`sales share inputs <omega_model.consumer.sales_share>`)

 In addition, the user must specify the price used in the logit equation.
 This price should include factors the user estimates are significant in determining relative market shares; cost factors can be monetary, such as capital and maintenance costs, or non-monetary, such as time.
 In addition, price estimation needs to be consistent with the speed of acceptance and price responsiveness parameters.

 .. admonition:: Demo example: BEV share parameters

     The share weight and price sensitivity parameters in the demo analysis are currently informed by the inputs and assumptions used in the market share logit equation in the passenger transportation section of GCAM-USA (documentation and information on how to download GCAM-ISA can be found at https://jgcri.github.io/gcam-doc/gcam-usa.html ) In addition, the price used in estimating BEV shares is the consumer generalized cost used by the GCAM-USA share weight estimation method.
-The consumer generalized cost estimation from GCAM includes capital costs (including candidate vehicle prices fed in from the Producer Module, and the cost of a home charger), fuel costs, maintenance costs, time cost of fueling, and parameter values for amortization period and discount rate.
-The amortization period and discount rate, like most of the user-defined submodule, can be defined by a user.
+The consumer generalized cost estimation from GCAM includes capital costs (including candidate vehicle prices fed in from the Producer Module, and the cost of a home charger), fuel costs, maintenance costs, and parameter values for amortization period and discount rate.
+The amortization period and discount rate, like most of the user-definable submodule, can be defined by a user.
 In the demo analysis, they are set at 10 years and 10%.
 These parameters are used to estimate an annualized vehicle cost.
 That annualized cost is then divided by a user defined annual vehicle mileage to convert the value to dollars per mile.
 Note that fuel costs are also included in GCAM’s generalized costs as $/mi, and are not discounted.

 Phase 2: Vehicle Stock and Use
 ------------------------------
-After convergence with respect to the sales and shares of new vehicles is achieved, the Consumer Module estimates total vehicle stock and use.
+If convergence with respect to the sales and shares of new vehicles is achieved, the Consumer Module estimates total vehicle stock and use.
 To do so, it needs to keep internal consistency between-  the number of vehicles demanded and the use of those vehicles.
-The method of determining total vehicle stock and vehicle use are in user-defined submodules represented by the used vehicle market response element and the new and used vehicle use element in :numref:`al_label_inside_cm`.
+The method of determining total vehicle stock and vehicle use are in user-definable submodules represented by the used vehicle market response element and the new and used vehicle use element in :numref:`al_label_inside_cm`.
 Vehicle stock is the total onroad registered fleet, including both new vehicles sales and the reregistered (used) vehicles.
 The data contained in the set of vehicle stock includes both vehicle count, as well as the attributes of the vehicles in the set, including model year and the vehicle features or attributes used to designate market classes.
-Vehicle use is the measure of how much each vehicle is driven in the analysis year, meaasured in vehicle miles traveled (VMT).
-VMT is measured at the vehicle level.
+Vehicle use is the measure of how much each vehicle is driven in the analysis year, measured in vehicle miles traveled (VMT).
+VMT is determined at the vehicle level.

 **Vehicle stock**

 :numref:`mo_label_stockflow` below steps through the flow of how total vehicle stock is estimated in OMEGA.
 To estimate vehicle stock, the model starts with a base year stock of vehicles, which is an input from the analysis context.
-The base year is the last year actual observations of vehicle stock are available.
-From there, the produced new vehicles for the analysis start year are estimated.
+The base year is the last year actual observations, and is unmodified during the analysis.
 The analysis start year is the first year in which modeling is performed and immediately follows the base year.
-These vehicles are added to the set of reregistered base year stock.
-This new fleet of vehicles, reregistered base year stock plus modeled vehicles from the analysis start year, becomes the total analysis start year stock.
-For each subsequent modeled (analysis) year, the total used fleet is the set of base year stock remaining, plus the remaining set of modeled vehicles that were added to the fleet from the initial analysis year to the current modeled, analysis, year.
+The stock of vehicles at the end of the analysis start year includes the new vehicles produced, plus the set of vehicles that were reregistered from the base year stock.
+For each subsequent modeled (analysis) year, the total stock is determined from the new vehicles produced in that year plus the reregistered vehicles from the prior year.

 .. _mo_label_stockflow:
 .. figure:: _static/al_figures/stock_flow.png